jsanders108/StorageVictim-Audit/README.md

 The "Fixed" folder in this repository contains the Fixed Audit pdf, as well as the fixed version of StorageVictim.sol (with all the recommended changes implemented).

-The results of the Fixed Security Audit are available in the Fixed Audit pdf.
+The results of the Fixed Security Audit are available in the pdf file titled "StorageVictim Audit - Fixed".

 ## Author